semrush/intergalactic/website/docs/data-display/chart-legend/chart-legend-code.md

 @## Example in line chart

-See an example of a line chart with a legend in the [Line chart guide](/data-display/line-chart/line-chart-recharts-code/#a9b905).
+See an example of a line chart with a legend in the [Line chart guide](/data-display/line-chart/line-chart-d3-code/#legend).

 @## Example in bar chart

-See an example of a bar chart with a legend in the [Bar chart guide](/data-display/bar-chart/bar-chart-recharts-code/#adc191).
+See an example of a bar chart with a legend in the [Bar chart guide](/data-display/stacked-bar-chart/stacked-bar-chart-d3-code/#legend).

+@## Example in donut chart

+See an example of a bar chart with a legend in the [Donut chart guide](/data-display/donut-chart/donut-chart-d3-code/#legend).